baeyun/documate/documate/docs/components.md

 # Components

 In this section, all the basic components in a Markdown document are listed.

-If you wish to have support for extra components, feel free to make a fork of Documate and edit the core Markdown converter ([ShowdownJS](http://showdownjs.com/)) thereof.
-You can manage and create custom Showdown plugins to fit your needs which you can integrate flawlessly into Documate to achieve greater flexibility.
-Such an interface doesn't exist but is on its way.
+> Tip
+>
+> You can create custom styles by using Bootstrap 4 class names.
+For a fresh start with Bootstrap, check [this link](https://getbootstrap.com/docs/4.0/getting-started/introduction/).

 ## Typography